 The Complaint Process

 You have the right to a written description of this procedure.
 This agency may find after investigation that there is not enough evidence to warrant action on your complaint.
 Even if that is the case, you have the right to make the complaint and have it investigated if you believe an officer behaved improperly.
-Citizen complaints and any reports or findings relating to complaints must be retained by the agency for at least five years.
+Civilian complaints and any reports or findings relating to complaints must be retained by the agency for at least five years.

 A. GENERAL ORDERS #108.01: complaints of Departmental operations and/or personnel shall be thoroughly and accurately investigated.